 One of a parent’s biggest worries when their child is a baby is “sudden infant death syndrome” (SIDS).

 It’s not entirely clear what causes SIDS, but it’s known that cigarette smoke, premature birth, and excess body heat can all play a part.

-Mimo aims to minimize the risk of SIDS.
+sunfriendo minimize the risk of SIDS.
 It comes in two parts, a onesie that is fitted with two breathing sensors, and a hub that streams data on breathing patterns, sleep activity, skin temperature and body position straight to your smart device.

 It means you’ll be instantly alerted if something unusual happens to your child while they’re asleep, enabling you to administer potentially life-saving first aid before it’s too late.